-Vodka is arguably the most popular liquor in the bar.
+Vodka is the most often used liquor in the bar.
 It remains a top choice for many drinkers and offers excellent versatility in cocktails.
-While there are many vodkas to explore, a few vodka brands have risen to the top.
-They are reliable, reasonably priced, and appear on nearly every liquor store shelf and back bar across the globe.
+While there are many to explore, a few vodka brands have risen to the top of the list.
+They are reliable and appear on nearly every liquor store shelf and back bar across the globe.

-Names like Absolut, Ketel One, Van Gogh, and Tito's are among the most popular premium vodkas on the market.
-Their portfolios often include impressive flavors, and they rarely disappoint when it's time to mix up a great vodka cocktail.
+Names like Absolut, Ketel One, Van Gogh, and Tito's are among the most popular top-shelf vodkas on the market.
+These may be "premium" brands, but they're also reasonably priced.
+While you can expect to pay a little more for the higher quality, none of these vodkas fall into the true luxury price range.
+Many include impressive flavors as well, and they rarely disappoint when it's time to mix up a great vodka cocktail.

 01 of 10

 Ketel One is an ultra-smooth vodka with no frills.
-It is truly one of the cleanest vodkas you will come across and an absolute delight when chilled or served over ice.
+It is one of the cleanest-tasting vodkas you will come across and an absolute delight when chilled or served over ice.
 You'll find it best in simple recipes like the vodka martini and vodka tonic.

-This vodka thrives on the 300-year distilling legacy of the Dutch Nolet family.
+This Dutch vodka thrives on the 300-year distilling legacy of the Nolet family, who are known for making great gin.
 It's distilled in small batches from European wheat, offering a crisp but silky taste.
 The flagship vodka forms the base for the brand's flavors, and all weigh in at 40 percent ABV (80 proof).

 Ketel One's flavor portfolio is minimal compared to others.
 It's limited to Citroen (a blend of four lemon and two lime varieties) and Oranje (flavored with two types of oranges).
-On occasion, the brand releases special edition vodkas (flavored and unflavored) as well.
+On occasion, the brand releases special edition vodkas as well.

 02 of 10

-Chopin started out producing a brilliant Polish potato vodka named after the famous composer Frederic Chopin.
-The four-time distilled vodka is as enjoyable straight as it is when mixed into cocktails.
+Chopin produces a brilliant Polish potato vodka.
+Named after the famous composer Frederic Chopin, this four-time distilled vodka is as enjoyable straight as it is in cocktails.

 Potato vodkas are not numerous, though the quality of Chopin will turn anyone onto the spud-based liquor.
-Taste it alongside Ketel One to gain an appreciation for both grain and potato vodkas while training your palate to recognize each base in the future.
+Taste it alongside Ketel One to gain an appreciation for both grain and potato vodkas.

-Chopin has remained an unflavored vodka brand.
-The portfolio includes a rye-based and wheat-based vodka; the rye is the base for the delicious Dorda Double Chocolate Liqueur.
-All of Chopin's vodkas are 80 proof and designed to display the top-shelf taste available from locally-sourced, single-ingredient vodkas.
+Chopin remains an unflavored vodka brand, though it has branched out from potatoes.
+The portfolio includes an equally impressive wheat vodka, and the rye vodka is also the base for the delicious Dorda Double Chocolate Liqueur.
+Chopin's vodkas are 80 proof and designed to display the top-shelf taste achievable from locally sourced, single-ingredient vodkas.

 03 of 10